Sunday, July 10, 2022

 The Strezelecki Track

-Monday the 4th of July, we headed south 25 km to Lyndhurst to fuel up.
-The instructions for the automated fuel station required us to download an app called FuelCharge, and even though my mobile showed 4 bars, it still took nearly 10 minutes to download.
-Unlocking the bowser was reasonably straightforward after putting our Mastercard details in.
-The fuel was @$2.59 PL.
+On Monday, 4th July, we travelled south 25 km to Lyndhurst to refuel.
+The instructions for the automated fuel station required us to download an app called FuelCharge.
+Although my mobile had 4 bars, it still took nearly 10 minutes to download the file.
+Unlocking the bowser was reasonably straightforward after entering our Mastercard details.
+The fuel was priced at $2.59 per litre.
+I asked at the pub opposite the fuel outlet, as we had been told that the bitumen stretched for a considerable distance, and was surprised to be told that the first 76 km were sealed.

-There were no fires tonight as the wind was quite strong and cold.
-I put the drone up the following morning to take some sunrise shots even though the wind was starting to pick up.
-The camping area and surrounding countryside are pretty sandy, and some of the small outcrops of sand remind us of the luna scapes found in Mungo National Park.
+But after making good time thanks to the sealed section, we stopped briefly for a photo before heading on to Montecollina Bore for the evening.
+The bore has now been capped, and the camping area is quite large.
+Two more groups arrived after us to spend the night.
+No fires were permitted tonight because the wind was quite strong and cold.
+The following morning, I launched the drone to capture some sunrise shots, despite the wind beginning to pick up.
+The camping area and surrounding countryside are quite sandy, and some of the small sand outcrops remind us of the lunar landscapes found in Mungo National Park.

-We left just at 9 am and soon passed the turnoff to Merty Merty and the road that eventually leads to Cameron Corner and onto Tibooburra.
-With just 40 km to travel to Moomba, we encountered road crews laying bitumen.
-The lollipop lady had us stopping while trucks ahead were moving back and forth, laying a white sheet before putting down the tar.
+We left at just 9 am and soon passed the turnoff to Merty Merty and the road that eventually leads to Cameron Corner and then onto Tibooburra.
+With only 40 km to travel to Moomba, we encountered road crews laying bitumen.
+The lollipop lady had us stopping while trucks ahead were moving back and forth, laying a white sheet before applying the tar.

-We stopped briefly at the Moomba lookout catching up on emails and making calls as our phones were using the tower at the gas field.
+We paused briefly at the Moomba lookout, catching up on emails and making calls as our phones used the tower at the gas field.

-The road for the next 53 km heading east from Moomba was the worst condition we'd experienced since reaching the dirt yesterday.
-The road would have been at least 60 metres wide, and the corrugations covered all the surface, so it was fun trying to find the best line to take whenever no road trains were approaching.
+The road for the next 53 km east from Moomba was in the worst condition we'd encountered since we got onto the dirt yesterday.
+The road was at least 60 metres wide, and the corrugations covered the entire surface, making it difficult to choose the best line whenever no road trains were approaching.

-Once we turned north for the final 49 km, run into Innamincka, the road, while still dirt and recently resurfaced with new dirt, and was like driving on a highway.
+Once we turned north for the final 49 km to Innamincka, the road, although still dirt and recently resurfaced with fresh gravel, was like driving on a highway.

-We had planned to camp on the Innamincka town common, but because the Cooper was in flood and the causeway was underwater, the camping area was closed.
-We found a site without a view of the creek or its magnificent river red gums and were camped in the bulldust, which wasn't ideal, so we decided we would leave the following day.
+We had planned to camp on the Innamincka town common, but because the Cooper was in flood and the causeway was submerged, the camping area was closed.
+We found a site without a view of the creek or its stunning river red gums, and camped in the bulldust, which wasn't ideal.
+So, we decided to leave the next day.

-Before leaving home, we'd picked up a tec screw in one of the tyres that we had plugged and then put it back on the van, and when we woke the following day, Ros commented that something wasn't quite right with the van and low and behold the very same tyre was flat again.
+Before leaving home, we had picked up a Tec screw in one of the tyres that we had plugged and then reattached to the van.
+When we woke the next day, Ros commented that something wasn't quite right with the van, and lo and behold, the very same tyre was flat again.

-Lucky, I had all the necessary items to change the tyre in the bulldust, like the large tarp and the jacking plate, to ensure the jack didn't disappear into the dirt.
-Luckily we still had 60 litres in jerry cans that I emptied into the Chev and thankfully only needed 41 litres to top up the tank as the fuel was @$2.76 PL.
+Luckily, I had all the essential items to change the tyre in the bulldust, such as the large tarp and the jacking plate, to ensure the jack didn't sink into the dirt.
+Fortunately, we still had 60 litres in jerry cans, which I poured into the Chev, and thankfully, only needed 41 litres to top up the tank, as the fuel was priced at $2.76 PL.

-Also checked and found out from the fuel outlet that the 57 km stretch to the QLD border was now sealed since our last visit here in 2019, so I pumped up the tyres to bitumen road pressures before continuing into Queensland.
+I also checked and found out from the fuel outlet that the 57 km stretch to the QLD border is now sealed, since our last visit here in 2019.
+So, I inflated the tyres to bitumen road pressures before heading into Queensland.

-We were surprised when we arrived at the Wilson River at Noccundra that there were only a few vans here, although more did come later in the day and even more the following day.
+We were surprised when we arrived at the Wilson River at Noccundra to find only a few vans present, although more arrived later in the day and even more the following day.

 No comments: